Cubitect/cubiomes-viewer/README.md

 condition system that allows the user to look for features that are relative to one another.
 Conditions can be based on a varity of criteria, including structure placement, world spawn point and requirements for the biomes of an area.
-Filters can use logic gates in the form of helper conditions for even more control, as well as Quad-Hut and Quad-Monument seed generators to quickly look for seeds that include extremely rare structure constellations.
+The search supports Quad-Hut and Quad-Monument seed generators, which can quickly look for seeds that include extremely rare structure constellations.
+For more complex searches, the tool provides logic gates in the form of helper conditions and can integrate Lua scripts to create custom filters that can be edited right inside the tool.

 In the Trigger, Biome and Structure tabs the user can analyze the current seed or the matching seeds list and inspect how the search conditions are applied